1. Introduction

 2.2 Membership

 The CEO is a statutory member of all advisory bodies.
 Other members are appointed for terms of up to three years.
 Members and Chairs can be reappointed.
 Although not required by the Act, appointments may be staggered so that there is continuity of relevant knowledge, skills and experience, as well as continuity in the implementation of the work program.
+Members of Council (other than the CEO) are appointed by the relevant Minister, and members of the committees are appointed by the CEO, all by written instruments.
+A member may resign by giving written notice to the Minister (in the case of Council) or the CEO (in the case of the committees).

 The Act requires members of the advisory bodies to have the necessary expertise and knowledge to provide high quality advice to the CEO and be able to discharge all responsibilities associated with membership effectively and efficiently.
-The Act also requires that one member of each advisory body must be a person to represent the interests of the general public.
+The Act also requires that one member of each advisory body is a person to represent the interests of the general public.

 The RHC comprises (Part 4, Section 24 of the Act), in addition to the CEO and a person to represent the interests of the general public, radiation control officers to represent each State and Territory.
 Radiation control officers are expected to have their jurisdictions’ authority to engage in discussions and provide advice for promoting national uniformity.
 The Act also requires one member of the RHC to be a representative of the NSC, and allows up to two other members.
 ARPANSA will invite nominations of all members of the RHC.